-Neuroendocrine tumors (NETs) can occur in any organs where endocrine cells are normally present: in the gastrointestinal tract, lungs, thymus, kidneys, ovaries, prostate, mammary and thyroid glands, skin.
-Neuroendocrine cancer is rare with usually slowly growing tumors in which a significant deterioration in the quality of life of patients, even in the presence of metastases, occurs at a late stage of the disease.
+Neuroendocrine tumors (NETs) can occur in any organs where endocrine cells are normally present, i.e. in the gastrointestinal tract, lungs, thymus, kidneys, ovaries, prostate, mammary and thyroid glands, skin.
+Neuroendocrine cancer is a rare condition.
+Such tumors cause a significant deterioration in the quality of life of patients only at the advanced stages of the disease.

-The neuroendocrine system is represented by cells located in various organs: the digestive tract, thyroid gland, adrenal glands, respiratory tract, etc. These types of cells perform regulatory functions and are also able to synthesize biologically active substances, including hormones.
-Neuroendocrine tumors are classified as malignant (Merkel's cancer, neuroendocrine thyroid cancer) and mixed neoplasms, for example, pheochromocytomas or carcinoids, which have the potential for malignant transformation.
+The neuroendocrine system is represented by cells that are located in various organs, i.e. the digestive tract, thyroid gland, adrenal glands, respiratory tract, etc. These types of cells perform regulatory functions and are also able to synthesize biologically active substances, including hormones.
+Neuroendocrine tumors are classified as malignant (Merkel's cancer, neuroendocrine thyroid cancer) and mixed neoplasms, for example, pheochromocytomas or carcinoids, which have the risks of the malignant transformation.

-Neuroendocrine tumors are functional, in other words, they are characterized by the production of hormones.
-For example, pheochromocytoma produces large amounts of adrenaline and norepinephrine, leading to persistent arterial hypertension that can threaten the patient's life.
-Treatment of neuroendocrine cancer is mainly surgical but can also include chemotherapy.
-Cancer treatment is complemented by measures to normalize hormonal balance, as well as – if we are talking specifically about malignant neoplasms – chemotherapy and radiotherapy.
+Neuroendocrine tumors are capable of producing hormones.
+For example, pheochromocytoma produces adrenaline and norepinephrine, leading to severe arterial hypertension that can threaten the patient's life.
+Treatment of neuroendocrine cancer is mainly surgical but it can also include chemotherapy.
+Cancer treatment is complemented by measures to normalize hormonal balance, as well as by chemotherapy and radiotherapy.

-Neuroendocrine tumors (NETs) of the abdominal and retroperitoneal organs account for about 20% of all neoplasms of the gastrointestinal tract, pancreas, and other organs, and about 2% of all malignant neoplasms.
+Neuroendocrine tumors (NETs) of the abdominal and retroperitoneal organs account for about 20% of all neoplasms of the gastrointestinal tract and about 2% of all malignant neoplasms.
 Neuroendocrine cancer’s most frequent localization is the gastrointestinal tract (about 73.7% of cases) and the bronchopulmonary system (about 25.1% of cases).
 Within the gastrointestinal tract, neuroendocrine cancer is localized in the small intestine (about 28.7% of cases), the appendix (about 18.9% of cases), and the rectum (about 12.6% of cases).
-The overall 5-year survival rate of neuroendocrine cancer patients regardless of location is about 67.2 – 82%.
+The overall 5-year survival rate of neuroendocrine cancer patients regardless of location is about 67.2-82%.

-Neuroendocrine tumors (NETs) are a heterogeneous group of neoplasms originating from neuroendocrine cells of the embryonic intestine with biologically active properties.
+Neuroendocrine tumors (NETs) are a heterogeneous group of neoplasms originating from neuroendocrine cells with biologically active properties.
 Neuroendocrine cancer can occur in any organs where endocrine cells are normally present.
-Thus, given such a wide range of NETs, your doctor of potentially any specialty can encounter NETs in the practice (however, it should be noted that in most cases, your doctor can be unfamiliar with neuroendocrine cancer).
+Thus, given such a wide range of NETs, your doctor of any specialty can suspect and diagnose NETs in the practice.
+However, it should be noted that in most cases, your doctor may be unfamiliar with neuroendocrine cancer.

 Of course, the question arises about the incidence of NETs.
-More recently, it was believed, and the majority of doctors continue to have a stable idea that neuroendocrine cancer is a rare pathology.
+More recently, it was believed that neuroendocrine cancer is a rare pathology.
 However, data from large population studies suggest the opposite.

-The approximate incidence of neuroendocrine cancer is 5 per 100 thousand people per year.
-Considering that the majority of neuroendocrine tumors are characterized by relatively slow growth, the true incidence is much higher and amounts to approximately 35 per 100 thousand people per year.
-Besides, the incidence of neuroendocrine cancer is growing significantly faster than other types of cancer.
-Of great interest is the fact that neuroendocrine tumors of the gastrointestinal tract are more common than cancers of the stomach and pancreas (pancreas) combined.
-Such a significant increase in the frequency of occurrence can probably be explained, firstly, by the improvement of diagnostic methods, in particular, endoscopic, and, secondly, by the availability of high-precision imaging methods, such as computed and magnetic resonance imaging.
-Considering that in the future there will be improvements in diagnostic methods, as well as their widespread introduction, it can be expected that neuroendocrine cancer will be detected even more often.
+The approximate incidence of neuroendocrine cancer is 5 per 100 thousand people annually.
+Considering that the majority of neuroendocrine tumors are characterized by relatively slow growth, the true incidence is much higher and amounts to approximately 35 per 100 thousand people annually.
+Besides, the incidence of neuroendocrine cancer is growing faster compared to the other types of cancer.
+Of great interest is the fact that neuroendocrine tumors of the gastrointestinal tract are more common than cancers of the stomach and pancreas combined.
+Such a significant increase in the frequency of occurrence can probably be explained by the improvement of diagnostic methods, in particular, endoscopic, and by the availability of high-precision imaging methods, such as computed and magnetic resonance imaging.
+Considering that in the future there will be further improvements in diagnostic methods, it can be expected that neuroendocrine cancer will be detected even more often.

-For neuroendocrine cancer, a completely different clinical course is typical, in particular, the rate of progression and response to therapy.
+For neuroendocrine cancer, a completely different clinical course is typical, which influences the rate of progression and response to therapy.
 However, there is no doubt that the earlier the diagnosis is made, the more effective the treatment will be.

-This important fact is proved by data on the survival rate of patients with neuroendocrine cancer, depending on the prevalence of the disease.
+This important fact is proved by data on the survival rate of patients with neuroendocrine cancer, depending on the stage of the disease.

-So, the obligatory participation of the therapist in the diagnosis of neuroendocrine cancer is primarily since the clinical picture of NET corresponds to diseases from completely different disciplines.
-In addition to specific clinical syndromes, for example, Cushing's syndrome or acromegaly, caused by hypersecretion of cortisol and growth hormone, respectively, in most cases there are non-specific symptoms.
+The obligatory participation of the general practitioner in making the diagnosis of neuroendocrine cancer is essential, since the clinical picture of NET resembles diseases from completely different disciplines.
+In addition to specific clinical syndromes, for example, Cushing's syndrome or acromegaly caused by hypersecretion of cortisol and growth hormone, respectively, in most cases there are non-specific symptoms.

-So, the following clinical manifestations are most common for neuroendocrine cancer:
+So, the following clinical manifestations are the most common for neuroendocrine cancer: